Affiliate links on Android Authority may earn us a commission. Learn more.

 With APKs, Android users can install Japanese mobile games without a Japanese Google account.

 However, the quickest and easiest way to access a Japanese mobile game in North America is to download it as an APK.
 This is possible on Android but not in Apple’s ecosystem, and it doesn’t require you to have any Japanese credentials.
+It’s one of the best reasons to pick Google’s OS in the old iOS vs Android debate.

 I’ve been using the APK method to play Japanese mobile games since 2015, and it’s the reason I choose Android today.
 Seeing how powerful Apple’s chips have become, I’ve definitely considered switching to Apple over the years.
 However, because most of the apps I use are Japanese mobile games, I’ve always found Android to be the most practical choice.